Observation of Galactic center in the sub-MeV gamma-ray band with electron-tracking Compton camera

-Mainly, backgrounds are explained by three contributions: the atmospheric gamma-rays, the cosmic ray events, and the accidental events~\cite{2023Ikeda}.
-The energy range of 150--600~keV is dominated by the atmospheric gamma-rays.
+The energy range of 150--600~keV is dominated by atmospheric gamma-rays.
 Each event rate depends on the atmospheric depth and cut-off rigidity.
-Hence, we generated the background model $B^{E',p'}(t)$, which depends on the atmospheric depth and cut-off rigidity, following the procedure in Ref.~\cite{2023Ikeda} with PARMA~\cite{PARMA} and Geant4~\cite{Geant4}.
+Hence, we generated a background model $B^{E',p'}(t)$, that depends on the atmospheric depth and cut-off rigidity, following the procedure in Ref.~\cite{2023Ikeda} with PARMA~\cite{PARMA} and Geant4~\cite{Geant4}.
 However, a slight discrepancy was observed between the total count rate in the flight data and that predicted by the simulated background model.
 Therefore, the normalization coefficient $A^{E'}$ was determined by fitting the light curve.
 The fitting window was defined as the time interval from 2018-04-07T14:00 ACST to 2018-04-07T21:00 ACST, during which the Galactic center was outside the FOV.
-Meanwhile, bright point sources such as the Crab Nebula entered the FOV.
-Their contributions to the total count rate were estimated using the Swift Burst Alert Telescope (BAT) catalog~\cite{Gehrels_2004} for energies below 250~keV and INTEGRAL catalog~\cite{Bouchet_2008} for energies above 250~keV.
+Meanwhile, bright point sources including the Crab Nebula entered the FOV.
+Their contributions to the total count rate were estimated using the Swift Burst Alert Telescope (BAT) catalog~\cite{Gehrels_2004} for energies below 250~keV and the INTEGRAL catalog~\cite{Bouchet_2008} for energies above 250~keV.
 The Swift-BAT 105-month catalog includes 1632 sources with significances greater than 4.8$\sigma$ in the 14--195~keV band~\cite{Oh_2018}, while the INTEGRAL catalog lists 10 sources above 4.0$\sigma$ in the 200--600~keV band~\cite{Bouchet_2008}.
 The resulting background light curve is shown as the green line in second panel of Fig.~\ref{fig:lightcurve}.

 The normalization coefficient $A^{E'}$ was found to be 0.62, 0.80, 0.88, and 0.93 in the 150--250~keV, 250--350~keV, 350--450~keV, and 450--600~keV bands, respectively.

 In balloon-borne sub-MeV gamma-ray observations, cosmic gamma rays undergo attenuation and scattering in the atmosphere.
 Atmospheric scattering enhances the detected flux in the low-energy region, and a fraction of the observed low-energy photons originates from this scattered component, thereby modifying the detected spectral shape.
 To account for this atmospheric response, we simulated gamma-ray transport through the atmosphere at balloon altitude using Geant4.
 This framework, which explicitly includes both the attenuation and scattering components, was developed in our previous study~\cite{Takada_2011}, and its consistency with the COSI atmospheric response model has been validated by the COSI collaboration~\cite{Karwin_2024}.